10 Discontinued Disney Rides We Wish Could Come Back

 We will never stop missing these iconic rides.

 All good things must come to an end—and sadly, this also applies to Disney rides.
 Disney parks have been around for so long, it’s no surprise that some earlier rides are no longer available.
 While you most likely haven’t even heard of some of the discontinued rides, there are some that people miss to this day.
 Here are the 10 discontinued Disney rides we wish would come back.
 Make sure you also check out what you need to know about Disney reopening.

 Submarine Voyage—Tomorrowland, Disneyland Park (1959-1998)

 Although they weren’t real submarines and didn’t actually submerge in the water, it sure felt like they did.
 Submarine Voyage took riders on an unforgettable “underwater” adventure.
 According to Yesterland, the captain of the submarine brought riders through a shipwreck graveyard, the North Pole, and Atlantis.
 But the riders weren’t alone on their underwater adventure.
 They also passed by mermaids, unusual glowing fish, and a sea serpent.
 Although Submarine Voyage is now Finding Nemo Submarine Voyage, the new attraction still follows the same path as the original.
-Here’s how you can save money on your next trip to Walt Disney World.
+Here’s what you need to know about visiting the reopened Disney parks.

 The Mine Train Through Nature’s Wonderland—Frontierland, Disneyland Park (1960-1977)